tim-one/frac2dec/README.md

 ```

 For any float input, `c.exact` will eventually become `True` as `nfrac`
 increases.
-But `c.exact` will always remain `False` for an input like
+Bur `c.exact` will always remain `False` for an input like
 `Fraction(2, 3)`.

 ```python